-Welcome to Gwalior Destination Guide!
+Welcome to City Tour and Travel Gwalior Destination Guide!

-The new City consists of three large areas, called Lashkar, Morar and Gwalior.
+The new City consists of three large areas, called Lashkar, Morar, and Gwalior.
 Lashkar dominates in business activity while Morar serves as the market for farmers and villagers of adjoining areas.
 Gwalior also is known as Old Gwalior and it has most of the tourist places.

 In the east of the city are two magnificent examples of early Mughal architecture.
-One is the mausoleum of, 16th-century Sufi saint Ghous Mohammed, and another is the tomb of Mian Tansen, a great musician and one of ‘Nine Jewels’ of Emperor Akber’s court.
+One is the mausoleum of, 16th-century Sufi saint Ghous Mohammed, and another is the tomb of Mian Tansen, a great musician and one of the ‘Nine Jewels’ of Emperor Akber’s court.

-Close to the heart of the city is splendid Jai Vilas Palace, patterned on the style of the ‘Palais de Versailles’ in France combines Tuscan, Italian and Corinthian styles of architecture.
+Close to the heart of the city is the splendid Jai Vilas Palace, patterned on the style of the ‘Palais de Versailles’ in France combines Tuscan, Italian and Corinthian styles of architecture.

-To know more about it, please explore this web site.
+To know more about it, please explore this website.

 Brief History of Gwalior